awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/private-offers-overview.md

 When the buyer navigates to your product's subscription page, a banner indicates that a private offer is available\.
 After the buyer accepts the offer, they're invoiced for the purchase using the same portal tools used for all AWS Marketplace transactions\.
 Accepted offers become *agreements*, and are also referred to as *contracts* or *subscriptions*\.

-For SaaS contract and SaaS contract with consumption products, you can offer upgrades and renewals on agreements that were made when buyers accepted private offers\.
+For software as a service \(SaaS\) contracts and SaaS contracts with consumption products, you can offer upgrades and renewals on agreements that were made when buyers accepted private offers\.
 For example, you can do this to grant new entitlements, offer pricing discounts, adjust payment schedules, or change the end user license agreement \(EULA\) to use standardized license terms\.
 For more information, see [Private offer upgrades and renewals](private-offers-upgrades-and-renewals.md)\.

 Private offers are tracked in seller reports\.
 For more information, see [Reporting for private offers](#reporting-for-seller-private-offers) and the [Seller reports guide](https://s3.us-west-2.amazonaws.com/external-mp-channel-partners/Seller+Reports+Guide.pdf)\.